VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 ## vmagent

-`vmagent` is a tiny but brave agent, which helps you collecting metrics from various sources and storing them to [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) or any other Prometheus-compatible storage system that supports `remote_write` protocol.
+`vmagent` is a tiny but brave agent, which helps you collect metrics from various sources and stores them in [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) or any other Prometheus-compatible storage system that supports the `remote_write` protocol.

 <img alt="vmagent" src="vmagent.png">